Ukenn2112/Ukenn2112/README.md

 🌐 Don't know any programming language

-👀 Only follow other people's code to get the function I need
+👀 I will only follow other people's code to get the function I need

 😊 Welcome to [My homepage](https://Ukenn.top)